chhotii-alex/prospective-randomizer/README.md

 ### Using a measure of diversity reveals that using multiple variables results in overall more similar groups.

 The previous analysis might be read as casting a bad light on the use of more than one variable.
 Submitting more than one variable does not degrade the performance of the algorithm, but it does diminish the power of any one dimension to drive group assignment.
-Like sibings, the dimensions may not always agree, and have to share.
+Like siblings, the dimensions may not always agree, and have to share.
 The question is, by using more than one feature, are the subjects
 _overall_ better randomized, taking all dimensions into account?

 Human subjects are extremely diverse. _Diversity_ can be given an exact mathematical definition, related to measures of entropy.
 The mathematics of quantifying diversity has been well-developed in the field of ecology [cite L&C].
-Fortunately for us, the ecoologists have thought long and hard about how to quantify the partitioning of diversity&mdash;i.e. how much diversity there is between subgroups ("subcommunities") of a larger overall group ("metacommunity") [cite Reeve].
+Fortunately for us, the ecologists have thought long and hard about how to quantify the partitioning of diversity&mdash;i.e. how much diversity there is between subgroups ("subcommunities") of a larger overall group ("metacommunity") [cite Reeve].
-This mathematical framework is proving to be useful beyond ecology [cite greylock paper, alpha paper].
-A useful measure of what we are trying to do that is provided by this framework is $\bar{R}$, the average redundancies of the subcommunities; in other words, to what extent are individuals in one group similar to members of other groups. $\bar{R}$ equals 1.0 when the composition of each group is identical.
-Rather surprisingly, $\bar{R}$ can exceed 1.0 when typically a member of one group is more similar to some members of other groups than any member of their own group.
+This mathematical framework, with the adjustment that each individual is considered a separate “species”, is proving to be useful beyond ecology [cite greylock paper, alpha paper].
+In this framework, a useful measure is $\bar{R}$, the average redundancies of the subcommunities; in other words, to what extent are individuals in one group are similar to members of other groups. $\bar{R}$ equals 1.0 when the composition of each group is identical.
+Rather surprisingly, $\bar{R}$ can exceed 1.0 when individuals are more similar to members of other groups than any member of their own group.

 We used the `greylock` python package [citation] to calculate $\bar{R}$ for the group composition of each simulated run of each protocol.
 Similarity between subjects was defined to take into account values of all 4 of the features generated for each subject.
 Either 1, 2, 3, or 4 feature values were submitted to the algorithm consistently throughout each protocol.
-As figure 5 shows, the more variables submitted to the algorithm, the higher $\bar{R}$ is on average (Pearson correlation coefficient = 0.25, p = 0).
+As figure 5 shows, the more variables submitted to the algorithm, the higher $\bar{R}$ is on average (Pearson correlation coefficient = 0.25, p = 0), indicating greater overall similarity between the groups.

 <figure>
   <img src='fig5.png' width='350'>